k2Q: A Quadratic-Form Response Time and Schedulability Analysis Framework for Utilization-Based Analysis

 \section{Conclusion and Extensions}

-With the presented applications, we believe that the \frameworkkq{} framework has high potential to be adopted to solve several other problems for analyzing other task models in real-time systems with fixed-priority scheduling.
-The framework can be used, once the corresponding $k$-point last-release scheduling test or response time analysis can be constructed. \ifbool{techreport}{We have demonstrated several applications in this paper.
-Some models have introduced pretty high dynamics, but we can still handle the response time analysis and schedulability test with proper constructions so that the \frameworkkq{} framework is applicable.}{}
+In this paper, we present a general response-time analysis and schedulability-test framework, called \frameworkkq{}.
+Thanks to the independence upon the task and platform models in the framework, \frameworkkq{} can be viewed as a ``block-box'' interface that can result in sufficient utilization-based analyses for a wide range of applications in real-time systems under fixed-priority scheduling.
+We believe that the \frameworkkq{} framework has high potential to be adopted to solve several other problems for analyzing other task models in real-time systems with fixed-priority scheduling.
+The framework can be used, once the corresponding $k$-point last-release scheduling test or response time analysis can be constructed.